John II of Portugal: Consolidation of power

 After his official accession to the throne, John strived to diminish the power and influence of the nobility that had greatly accumulated during his father's reign.
 In 1481, he assembled the Cortes in Evora and held a grand oath-taking ceremony in which magnates and other subjects were required to swear allegiance to him as their unequivocal superior.
 The ceremony was perceived as humiliating by members of the upper nobility who were accustomed to the feudal tradition of acknowledging the king as simply first among equals.
 At the Cortes, John further enraged nobles by declaring that property title deeds would undergo examination to ensure their validity, as opposed to being confirmed in mass.
 After representatives of commoners voiced grievances concerning abuses committed by the nobility and clergy, he deprived nobles of their right to administer justice on their estates, instead authorizing crown officials or corregedors to inspect and dispense justice throughout the realm.

 Such aggressive assertions of royal supremacy roused resentment amongst the nobility.
 By 1482, Fernando, Duke of Braganza, the wealthiest nobleman in Portugal, and his followers had begun conspiring for John's deposition, allegedly receiving support from the Catholic Monarchs.
 John responded by having Fernando arrested, tried and convicted of twenty-two counts of treason, and publicly beheaded in June 1483.
 Afterwards, the assets of the House of Braganza were confiscated and the family fled to Castile.

 Braganza's execution caused even more intrigue among the upper-nobility, who rallied behind Diogo, Duke of Viseu, John's cousin and brother to his Queen Consort, Eleanor.
 In September 1484, John summoned Diogo to his private chambers, confronted him with evidence of treason, and stabbed him to death.
 (Note: John allowed Diogo's younger brother, Manuel, to inherit his titles and estate.
 Manuel would eventually succeed John as King of Portugal.)
 Other ringleaders involved in the plot were persecuted.
 Ultimately, John succeeded in enriching the Crown by executing or exiling most of Portugal's feudal lords and confiscating their estates.
 For the rest of his reign, he kept the creation of titles to a bare minimum.

 Economy and administration

 Under John's direction, commercial activity in Africa became a crown monopoly.
 The immense profits generated by African ventures enabled the king to fund exploration expeditions, reduce his reliance on the cortes for financial support, and strengthen the monarchy's power over the nobility.
+In 1484, John began minting gold Justo coins that depicted him seated on a throne, facing forward in full armor and holding a sword.

-John established a new court called the Mesa or Tribunal do Desembargo do Paco to supervise petitions for pardon, privileges, freedoms, and legislation.
+John established a new court called the Mesa or Tribunal do Desembargo do Paço to supervise petitions for pardon, privileges, freedoms, and legislation.
 He also instituted annual elections for the judges, clerks, and hospital stewards under federal jurisdiction.
 His attempts to centralize hospitals across Portugal were not implemented fully but paved the way for the radical reforms introduced during the reign of Manuel I.